NVRC: Neural Video Representation Compression: Experiment

 \subsection{Results and discussion}

-Figure \ref{fig:compression} and Table \ref{tab:bdrate} provide the results for the proposed NVRC model and the benchmark methods.
-It can be observed that when tested in the RGB 4:4:4 color space (as in many learning-based works), NVRC significantly outperforms the original HiNeRV model, with an average coding gain of 50.73\%, measured by PSNR.
-Similar improvement has also been achieved against other INR-based methods including HNeRV-Boost and C3.
-Moreover, NVRC also offers better performance compared to latest MPEG standard codec VVC VTM (Random-Access), with a 24\% average coding gain based on PSNR.
+Figure \ref{fig:compression}-\ref{fig:compression_mcl} and Table \ref{tab:bdrate}-\ref{tab:bdrate_mcl} provide the results for the proposed NVRC model and the benchmark methods.
+It can be observed that when tested in the RGB 4:4:4 color space (as in many learning-based works), NVRC significantly outperforms the original HiNeRV model \cite{kwan2023hinerv}, with an average coding gain of 50.16\%, measured by PSNR.
+Similar improvement has also been achieved against other INR-based methods including HNeRV-Boost \cite{zhang2024boosting} and C3 \cite{kim2023c3}.
+Moreover, NVRC also offers better performance compared to latest MPEG standard codec VVC VTM (Random-Access) \cite{vtm} on the UVG dataset \cite{mercat2020uvg}, with a 23.4\% average coding gain based on PSNR.
 To the best of our knowledge, it is the first INR-based video codec outperforming VTM.
-Compared to state-of-the-art learned video coding methods, NVRC also exhibits superior performance, beating DCVC-DC and DCVC-HEM.
+Compared to state-of-the-art learned video coding methods, NVRC also exhibits superior or comparable performance to DCVC-HEM \cite{li2022hybrid} and DCVC-DC \cite{li2023neural} on the UVG \cite{mercat2020uvg} and MCL-JCV \cite{wang2016mcl} datasets, respectively..
 When evaluated in the YUV 4:2:0 color space, NVRC still offers superior performance as for RGB 4:4:4 color space, outperforming most benchmarked methods based on PSNR and MS-SSIM.
 It should be also noted that INR-based video codecs do not require offline training on large-scale datasets, whereas other learning-based methods do.
 Qualitative results are provided in Figure \ref{fig:nvrc_sample} in terms of visual comparison between the content reconstructed by NVRC and HiNeRV.